 As with Debian we have a stable branch, but since releases are based on Debian stable we do not use the concept of a testing branch.

 - Beowulf (stable release, equivalent to Debian Buster)

 Devuan removes systemd as the default init and does not rely on systemd-shim to avoid using systemd, instead we use elogind to provide some functions that would otherwise need systemd.
 We also use eudev in place of udev because it’s now part of the systemd sources.
 Devuan has it’s own own artwork and theming and some free software available from our community.

 Getting and verifying installation images

-Find and download your image(s) from files.devuan.org or one of the mirrors.
+Find and download your image(s) from files.devuan.org or preferably one of the mirrors, embedded images can be found in the embedded directory for each release.
 You should also download the

 SHA256SUMS.asc files from the same directory as the images.

 user@GNU/Linux:~$ sha256sum --ignore-missing -c SHA256SUMS

 You will now need to get the Devuan developers signing keys and import them.

 user@GNU/Linux:~$ gpg --import devuan-devs.gpg